pingidentity/pingidentity-devops-getting-started/docs/deploy.md

    See [Simple synchronization](../11-docker-compose/04-simple-sync/README.md) for additional information.

- * A solutions stack using Docker Swarm.
+ * A stack using Docker Swarm.

  * PingDirectory using Kubernetes.

 ## Prerequisites

-  * You've already been through [Getting Started](evaluate.md) to set up your DevOps environment and run a test deployment of the solutions.
+  * You've already been through [Get started](evaluate.md) to set up your DevOps environment and run a test deployment of the products.